jnorthrup/bitset/README.md

 ## Documentation
 This library is fully documented -- the JavaDocs are best viewed [here](https://ashouldis.github.io/BitSet/).

-## Class Summary

-### BitSet
-BitSet implementation focusing on performance.

-### ConcurrentBitSet
-BitSet implementation that can be safely operated upon by any number of threads without synchronization.

-### Random
-Implementation of the XOrShift64 pseudo-random number generation algorithm providing means to randomize BitSets efficiently.

-### DensityRandom
-Implementation of Random that efficiently generates bits that have a specified chance of being in the *live* state, or "density".

-### Biterator
-Means of reducing ranges of indices into portions that can be safely operated upon in parallel.

-### FunctionBiterator
-Means of efficiently streaming the result of bitwise operations between two BitSets in-place.

 ## Benchmark
 Benchmark of the time to read the state of all bits.
 Easily parallelized using a **Biterator**.
 Made faster than **java.util.BitSet** in all cases by avoiding range and invariant checks.
 ![Reading](https://github.com/ashouldis/BitSet/blob/master/benchmark/benchmark_read.png "\Benchmark_Read")